 What is a Universal Turing Machine?

-Otherwise known as a Universal Computing Machine, these are computers that are capable of simulating any other Turing machine (named after Alan Turing, considered one of the fathers of modern computing) when given an arbitrary input.
+Otherwise known as Universal Computing Machines, these are computers that are capable of simulating any other Turing machine (named after Alan Turing, considered one of the fathers of modern computing) when given an arbitrary input.

 What was the ‘Mother of All Demos?’